uoregon-libraries/newspaper-curation-app/hugo/content/workflow/technical.md

 These two factors make it easy to re-kick-off a derivative process without worrying about data corruption.

+Note that different OSes can report to NCA that something worked when the OS still has yet to fully sync the files.
+This is out of NCA's control, and it is exceedingly rare that it causes problems, but really unusual events (like a very unfortunately-timed power failure, or catastrophic OS crash) can leave things in a state that causes problems which NCA can't do anything about.
+These kinds of events are virtually nonexistent even when power failures occur, but there are ways to help prevent problems:

+- Make sure your system has a UPS so small power failures don't cause problems.
+- Make sure your system's got enough disk space!
+Disk exhaustion is one of the worst problems that even modern OSes still handle very poorly.
+- Replace faulty hardware!
+A hard-crash that's bad enough can interrupt a process before the OS has a chance to finalize file I/O.

 ## Error Reports

 If an issue has some kind of problem which cannot be fixed with metadata entry,